jennachang/python_visualization_Brexit_Referendum/README.md

 - The geographic distribution of referendum results

 Through these analyses, the project aims to provide a clearer picture of the electoral landscape during the Brexit vote.

-Would you like any modifications or additional sections?